 You’d think one of the greatest boxers in the modern era – such as Floyd Mayweather Jr. – would be the last person who needs a bodyguard.
 But like many high-profile figures, it’s about liability as much as it is about protection.
 In other words, when the shit hits the fan, the high-profile whoever doesn’t want to be on the receiving end of a lawsuit; someone else needs to take the fall.
 In any case – what does it take to become an official Floyd Mayweather bodyguard?

-While there isn’t exactly an job outline or SEEK listing we can refer to, here’s everything the internet knows about the supposed requirements to become Floyd Mayweather’s bodyguard.
+While there isn’t exactly an official job outline or SEEK listing we can refer to, here’s everything the internet knows about the supposed requirements of being Floyd Mayweather’s bodyguard.

 Secure the bag